Thursday, December 25, 2008

 Here Comes Santa Claus!

-When our son James was little, we tried to create a special Santa memory for him.
-In the end, it was sheer luck that made it so magical!
+One Christmas, we created a special memory for our son, but in the end, it was sheer happenstance that made it magical!

 We’d borrowed my dad’s business car on Christmas Eve, for our traditional tour of Christmas lights.
 We’d arranged with Grandpa to call his car phone about 15 minutes into our drive.
 Of course, we had set the situation up by telling James to “be on the lookout for Santa!
 Watch the sky for signs of his sleigh and reindeer!”